On a Mission to Mars

 It’s a powerful idea that’s been around in science fiction for a long time, but the way it was done in Red Planet fully captured my imagination so completely that it’s stuck around for years.

-Scientists bioengineered species of algae that could sustain themselves on the materials found on Mars’ surface to gradually produce breathable atmosphere over time, and the algae was bred to evolve with the planet as the atmosphere began to form.
+Scientists bio-engineered species of algae that could sustain themselves on the materials found on Mars’ surface to gradually produce breathable atmosphere over time, and the algae was bred to evolve with the planet as the atmosphere began to form.
 Rather than inventing massive terraforming machines that used traditional 20th century approaches to produce something (chemical input + combustion / electricity = results) - the Red Planet writers exposed me to an entirely new possibility: design a simple organism that could use nature itself to achieve this goal without any further input from humans.

 This idea gave me a profound new sense of possibility for myself and mankind.

-I took from Red Planet that humanity is destined to become interplantary species if we look past what we’ve done before and consider new approaches to challenges that seem impossible.
+I took from Red Planet that humanity is destined to become interplanetary species if we look past what we’ve done before and consider new approaches to challenges that seem impossible.
 Because they only seem that way - and that’s how many people choose to perceive them.
 But the reality is that most of them aren’t impossible.
 Really, really, really, really hard and perhaps not possible today.
 But they’re challenges that are all possible to overcome tomorrow.

 My role